gjreda/gregreda.com/content/blog/2022/this-ones-for-me.md

 I had a heart attack earlier this year.
 A ["widow maker" heart attack](https://en.wikipedia.org/wiki/Left_anterior_descending_artery#Widow_maker).
 I fell into cardiac arrest and was clinically dead for a couple of minutes.
 I'm incredibly fortunate two nurses happened to be nearby.
 They defibrillated me and administered CPR until the ambulance arrived and took me to the hospital.
 Those nurses quite literally saved my life.

 In 2019, I crashed my bike while descending a mountain road at 30mph.
 I went over the handlebars, cracked my helmet on the pavement, and slid for some time.
 A mother and daughter found me trying to get back on my bike and ride home.
 They kindly called an ambulance, then my wife, and waited with me.
-I don’t really remember the wait, ambulance ride, or hospital visit due to concussion.<sup>1</sup> I've only ridden my bike twice since.
+I don’t really remember the wait, ambulance ride, or hospital visit due to the concussion.<sup>1</sup> I've only ridden my bike twice since.

 In 2018, I was diagnosed with [chronic myelogenous leukemia](https://en.wikipedia.org/wiki/Chronic_myelogenous_leukemia) (CML).
 Cancer.
 Fortunately, it was the best possible kind of cancer: easily manageable with targeted medication (though as of now, incurable).
 Thanks to the advent of [Bcr-Abl tyrosine kinase inhibitors](https://en.wikipedia.org/wiki/Bcr-Abl_tyrosine-kinase_inhibitor), it shouldn’t effect my lifespan.
 Still, that word - cancer - carries a lot of weight.